CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

-Our evaluation results show that in contrast to current advancements in T2I generation models, these models lack creativity and persuasiveness and fail to generate images aligned with text when the input is not an explicit description.
-To address these issues in current existing models, we propose to first generate a description for an advertisement image $(D_{LLM})$ utilizing an LLM.
+Our results show T2I models lack creativity and persuasiveness and fail to generate images aligned with text when the input is not an explicit description.
+To address these issues in existing models, we propose to first generate an expanded message for an advertisement image $(\mathcal{E}_{LLM})$ utilizing an LLM.
 We prompt the LLM with ``Describe an advertisement image that conveys the following messages in detail: [$AR_m$].
 Only return one paragraph of description without further explanation."
-Next, we use the description as the prompt for the T2I method.
+Next, we use the resulting expansion as the prompt for the T2I method.
 Thus instead of prompting the T2I model with an implicit message, we use the creativity of LLMs to generate a detailed, visually explicit description, and use it as the prompt for T2I.
+We refer to the resulting images as $I_{LLM}$.
+In contrast, the images directly generated with the action-reason prompt are denoted $I_{AR}$.